TheNetworkGuy/netbox-zabbix-sync/README.md

     }
 }
 ```
 Because of the posible amount of destruction when setting up Netbox but forgetting the proxy command, the sync works a bit different.
 By default everything is synced except in a situation where the Zabbix host has a proxy configured but nothing is configured in Netbox.
-To force deletion and a full sync, use the -p flag.
+To force deletion and a full sync, set the full_proxy_sync variable in the config file.

 ### Set interface parameters within Netbox
 When adding a new device, you can set the interface type with custom context.
 By default, the following configuration is applied when no config context is provided: